loelschlaeger/optimizeR/tests/testthat/_snaps/objective.md

     Output
       * Function: f
       * Targets (length): x (1)
-      * Fixed arguments specified: b, a
+      * Fixed arguments: b, a

 # objective with more than one target argument can be evaluated